 Manning recognized some of the other people floating there; a life guard from the pool, a substitute teacher he’d had in fifth grade.
 No one spoke to anyone else.
 He tried acknowledging people as they passed, but everyone seemed, as his mother had said, occupied in something.
 He saw a friend of his mother’s, Nora Wooley.
 She smiled pleasantly as they passed each other but didn’t seem to see him.
 He began to wonder about his mother.

 He asked her, “Do you see people you know?”
 “Oh yes,” she said, scraping carrot skins into the sink.
 “Remember Doctor Lieberman?
 You had that odd rash.
 And that heavy-set man that sat in the back row at church.”
 Have you ever seen me?”
 She apologized, “no darling, I never have.”
 And this began to bother Manning.
 Why hadn’t his mother seen him?
 Alice squinted as she threaded a needle.
 “Well do you see her?”
 “I saw Nora Wooley.”
 “What?
 What was she doing?”
 And then before he could respond, Alice added, “Oh my God, that is hysterical.
-You know,” she said point her needle at him, “I’m beginning to think you are experiencing a shared psychosis.”
+You know,” she said pointing her needle at him, “I’m beginning to think you are experiencing a shared psychosis.”

 Manning felt reasonably sure it was not psychosis.
 The more nights he floated, the more people appeared.
 Some nights it was almost impossible to move in any way but in unison with everyone else.
 People were vaguely familiar but he never saw anyone he really knew.
 He began to wonder how he looked to other floaters.
 Was his face as placid, as serene as theirs, or did it look how he felt, increasingly panicked, claustrophobic?